U.S. Treasury calls reveal 'deep concern' over South Korea banks' North Korea plans: document

 Such “resumption of financial cooperation with North Korea ... does not align with U.S. policies”, the official said.

-The official also expressed “deep concern” that the banks had misunderstood their duties “to comply with UN and U.S. financial sanctions on North Korea,” according to the document, which was drafted in Korean.
+The official also expressed “deep concern” that the banks had misunderstood their duties “to comply with UN and U.S. financial sanctions on North Korea”, according to the document, which was drafted in Korean.

 An FSC spokesman said the document in question was submitted to parliament, in line with a request, declining to elaborate.